Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Introduction

 Alternatively, the neural response of each five second trial can be conceptualized as a functional outcome, with within-trial timepoints, $s$, representing locations along the functional domain.
-This allows one to apply functional data analysis (FDA, \cite{crainiceanu2024functional}) techniques to test how brain–behavior relationships evolve within and across trials \citep{loewinger2025}.
-FDA offers a flexible framework to analyze a wide range of neuroscience studies, as it allows both the responses and the covariates (e.g. behavior) to be functional.
+This allows one to apply functional data analysis (FDA) techniques to test how brain–behavior relationships evolve within and across trials \citep{loewinger2025} as both the responses and the covariates (e.g., behavior) {can be modeled as functional variables}.
 The size and complexity of our dataset, however, require specialized FDA methods.
-First, analyses must account for the longitudinal structure, since each neuron's activity is collected across many trials.
-Second, the large number of clusters (i.e. neurons) and large cluster sizes (i.e. number of trials recorded for a given neuron), often in the hundreds or thousands, make many longitudinal FDA methods for binary or count functional outcomes computationally impractical.
+First, analyses must account for the longitudinal {correlation}, since each neuron's activity is collected across many trials.
+Second, the large number of clusters ({500} neurons), large cluster sizes ({300 trials/neuron), and densely sampled functional outcomes ($|\mathcal{S}| = 120$ timepoints/trial) render} many longitudinal methods for {generalized} functional outcomes computationally impractical. { Our semiparametric approach models correlation in functional and longitudinal directions to improve statistical efficiency, and adopts a variance estimator robust to covariance misspecification to ensure valid inference.}

 To conduct inference in longitudinal FDA with large datasets, we propose a one-step estimator for functional generalized estimating equations (fGEE).
 Procedurally, we first fit a function-on-scalar regression with a working independence correlation structure to obtain a consistent but potentially inefficient initial estimate of the functional coefficients.
 We then update the initial estimate with one Newton-Raphson update step, derived from an estimating equation that models intra-cluster correlation.
 This approach can scale to large datasets and has desirable statistical properties.
 The initial estimate can be formed quickly because it ignores correlation; using only `one step' in the update is fast because it greatly reduces the number of times potentially large working covariance matrices are inverted.
 Importantly, our approach still captures much of the statistical efficiency afforded by modeling intra-cluster correlation in longitudinal and/or functional directions with a fully-iterated fGEE.
 In fact, we prove the one-step fGEE is asymptotically as efficient as the fully-iterated version.